seekingalpha/puppet-auditbeat/README.md

 ## Description

-Install and configure Metricbeat as easy as include a single module and add all attributes through hiera.
-Heavily inspired by rtib/puppet-kibana5 module.
+Install and configure Auditbeat as easy as include a single module and add all attributes through hiera.
+Based off rudibroekhuizen/puppet-metricbeat.

 ## Setup

-### Beginning with metricbeat
+### Beginning with auditbeaat

 The very basic steps needed for a user to get the module up and running.
 This can include setup steps, if necessary, or it can be an example of the most